 The best cardio machines for bad knees is the recumbent exercise bike because it provides fantastic support to your body, allowing positions that don’t cause too much stress on your knee joints.

 Besides, indoor rowing machines and elliptical training machines could also be suitable for people with knee issues who want to lose weight or keep fit.

 Which Is Better for Toning Legs Treadmill or Elliptical?

-The treadmill is better than the elliptical for toning your legs.
+The treadmill is better than the elliptical for toning legs.

 But, according to the Mayo Clinic, unlike on treadmills, you can pedal backward on most elliptical machines, engaging your hamstring and calf muscles a bit more than when pedaling forward.

-What cardio machine you should use depends on the factors mentioned above.
+What cardio machines you should use depends on the factors mentioned above.